nmshd/documentation/_docs_integrate/send-forms-via-requests.md

 After the Recipient has received the [Request for forms]({% link _docs_integrate/send-forms-via-requests.md %}#request-for-forms), it can accept it to fill out the form sent by the Sender.
 To do this, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the `id` of the received [Request]({% link _docs_integrate/data-model-overview.md %}#request).
-You must also decide and specify for each FormFieldRequestItem contained in the Request for forms whether you want to accept or reject it.
+It must also be decided and specified for each FormFieldRequestItem contained in the Request for forms whether it should be accepted or rejected.

 If the Recipient does not want to fill out any form field of the form sent by the Sender and, therefore, does not want to accept the Request for forms of the Sender, it can reject it as a whole as well.
 For this, follow the instructions of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.